 The Company's Taxable Subsidiaries primarily hold certain portfolio investments for the Company.
 The Taxable Subsidiaries permit the Company to hold equity investments in portfolio companies which are "pass-through" entities for tax purposes and to continue to comply with the "source-of-income" requirements contained in the RIC tax provisions of the Code.
 The Taxable Subsidiaries are consolidated with the Company for U.S. GAAP financial reporting purposes, and the portfolio investments held by the Taxable Subsidiaries are included in the Company's consolidated financial statements as portfolio investments and recorded at fair value.
-The Taxable Subsidiaries uses are not consolidated with the Company for income tax purposes and may generate income tax expense, or benefit, and tax assets and liabilities, as a result of their ownership of certain portfolio investments.
-The taxable income, or loss, of the Taxable Subsidiaries Subsidiaries are each taxed at their normal corporate tax rates based on their taxable income.
+The Taxable Subsidiaries are not consolidated with the Company for income tax purposes and may generate income tax expense, or benefit, and tax assets and liabilities, as a result of their ownership of certain portfolio investments.
+The taxable income, or loss, of the Taxable Subsidiaries may differ from their book income, or loss, due to temporary book and tax timing differences and permanent differences.
+The Taxable Subsidiaries are each taxed at their normal corporate tax rates based on their taxable income.
 The income tax expense, or benefit, if any, and the related tax assets and liabilities, of the Taxable Subsidiaries are reflected in the Company's consolidated financial statements.